MA Ancient Religions

 All our degrees are available to distance learners, and indeed those studying in this way comprise the greater part of our postgraduate cohort.
 Every student has access to all module materials, including reading lists, on the Virtual Learning Environment (Moodle).
 All modules are taught by our lecturers, and are designed to be accessible and friendly to learning at a distance.
 Many of the modules are delivered in a blended fashion with use of video and audio presentations by the lecturers on each individual topic.

 The assessment is on the student’s own subject of choice in relation to each module, always in consultation with the relevant tutor.
 Most modules are assessed by long essays, but some modules are assessed by alternative means, such as conference-style presentations.
-It is essential that distance learners have a good internet access, as well as use of computer facilities; the university offers all distance students individual support in accessing material from home.
-The Trinity Saint David Learning Resources Centre provides access to a variety of electronic academic material to distance learners.
+It is essential that distance learners have a good internet access, as well as use of computer facilities.
+The university offers all distance students individual support in accessing material from home.
+The University of Wales Trinity Saint David Learning Resources Centre provides access to a variety of electronic academic material to distance learners, such as e-books and e-journals.